22 Farmhouse Kitchen Cabinet Ideas & Color Options

 Image courtesy of Beau Geste Design

 Farmhouse style typically incorporates natural materials and a neutral color palette.
 Consider using wood or distressed finishes for your cabinets, and pair them with complementary hardware such as matte black or antique brass.
+There are many different styles of kitchen cabinets to choose from, with Shaker, beadboard, and open-shelving options being in high demand.

-White Farmhouse Kitchen Cabinets
+Farmhouse Kitchen Cabinets

 Shaker Cabinet Doors

-Image courtesy of Taylor Craft Doors
+Image courtesy of MBC Design

 Bedboard Kitchen Cabinet Doors